Brantice: Sights

 The main landmark of Brantice is the Church of the Assumption of the Virgin Mary.
 It is a Renaissance-Baroque building with preserved sgraffito decoration on the tower.

 The Brantice Castle is a rural castle with a park.
-It was gradually built on the site of an older fortress from the 1670s to the beginning of the 19th century.
+It was gradually built on the site of an older fortress in the period from the 1670s to the beginning of the 19th century.
 Today it is privately owned and inaccessible.